Melky-Phoe/StateSmurf/SmurfEvaluator/README.md

 # SmurfEvaluator
 Application serves for filtering and comparing TransitionSmurf application's logs.

-SmurfEvaluator work on principle of Etalon -> file that contains one run of tested application and that is manually verified and assumed as correct.
+SmurfEvaluator work on principle of Etalon -> file that contains one tested application's run, that is manually verified and assumed as correct.

-All other runs of tested application are compared to Etalon
+All other runs of tested application are compared to this Etalon.

+Logs are aggregated to circuits based on their state diagram.
+Circuit is set of vertexes, that can be repeated multiple times.
+This aggregation removes errors caused by delays in communication, high cpu usage, etc.

 ## Requirements